kennethjmyers/bsky_data_project/README.md

 # Bsky data project

-This is a project to
+This is a project to analyze and visualize some of my bsky data.

 ## How to use